dekuNukem/traffic-cone-film-scanning/README.md

 Amazing how good it looks despite being over 70 years old!

+## Key Points

+As always, you'll get quicker with with time.

+To recap, those are the most important points to remember:

+* **Wear gloves**
+* Chamois leather wipe-down
+* Emulsion side up
+* White balance / RAW output / Low ISO
+* f/8
+* Nail the focus
+* Use remote release

 ## A Word on Newton Rings

 Newton rings are circular interference patterns caused by close proximity of two smooth surfaces.